MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-edr-policy.md

 ### Task 3: Select collections to synchronize

-When tenant attach is configured, you can select collections to synchronize.
-If you didn’t do that, or need to reconfigure the collections you synchronize, you can edit the properties of co-management in the Configuration Manager console to do so.
+When tenant attach is configured, you can select collections to sync.
+If you haven't already synchronize collections or need to reconfigure which ones you do sync, you can edit the properties of co-management in the Configuration Manager console to do so.

 #### Select collections

 1. In the Configuration Manager admin console, go to **Administration** > **Overview** > **Cloud Services** > **Co-management**.

 2. Right-click your co-management settings and select **Properties**.

 3. In the **Configure upload** tab, select **Upload to Microsoft Endpoint Manager admin center**.
 Click **Apply**.

    The default setting for device upload is **All my devices managed by Microsoft Endpoint Configuration Manager**.
-If needed, you can limit upload to a single device collection.
+You can also choose to limit your configuration to one or few device collections.

 ### Task 4: Enable collections for Microsoft Defender ATP